ExmgElements/exmg-elements-monorepo/README.md

  * toolbar should be placed in `table > thead > tr.grid-toolbar`

  * when amount of columns may change you may use attribute `data-auto-colspan` on both `th and td` elements

+ * if column has number values then you can use class `grid-col-number`

  * if cell should be visible only on hover then you can use class `grid-cell-visible-on-hover`